typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

 ### Handling HTTP 503s

-When the volume of writes is high, Typesense will sometimes return an HTTP 503, Not Ready or Lagging.
+When the volume of writes sent to Typesense is high, Typesense will sometimes return an HTTP 503, Not Ready or Lagging.

 This is a backpressure mechanism built into Typesense, to ensure that heavy writes don't saturate CPU and end up affecting reads.

-If you see an HTTP 503, you want to apply an exponential backoff mechanism, to retry the write API request at a later point in time.
+If you see an HTTP 503, you want to do one or more of the following:

+1. Add more CPU cores so writes can be parallelized.
+We'd recommend a minimum of 4 CPU cores for high volume writes.
+2. Make sure you've increased the client-side timeout (when instantiating the client library) to as high as say 60 minutes, so that the client never aborts writes that are in progress.
+    Many a time a short client-side timeout ends up causing frequent retry writes of the same data, leading to a thundering herd issue.
+3. Increase the retry time interval in the client library to a larger number or set it to a random value between 10 and 60 seconds (especially in a serverless environment) to introduce some jitter in how quickly retries are attempted.
+    This gives the Typesense process more time to catch up on previous writes.
+4. If you have fields that you're only using for display purposes and not for searching / filtering / faceting / sorting / grouping, you want to leave them out of the schema to avoid having to index them.
+    You can still send these fields in the document when sending it to Typesense - they'll just be stored on disk and returned when the document is a hit, instead of being indexed in memory.
+    This will help avoid using unnecessary CPU cycles for indexing.
+5. Sometimes disk I/O might be a bottleneck, especially if each individual document is large.
+In these cases, you want to turn on High Performance Disk in Typesense Cloud or use nVME SSD disks to improve performance.
-You could also change the value of `healthy-read-lag` and `healthy-write-lag` <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/server-configuration`">server configuration parameters</RouterLink>.
+6. You could also change the value of `healthy-read-lag` and `healthy-write-lag` <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/server-configuration`">server configuration parameters</RouterLink>.
+    This is usually not needed once the above steps are taken.
+On Typesense Cloud, we can increase these values for you from our side if you email support at typesense dot org.

 ### Client-side batch size vs server-side batching